tinted-theming/home/styling.md

 	- For a light scheme, these slots typically span from lightest to darkest. (`base00` is the lightest)
 - Slots `base08` to `base0F` typically hold individual accent colors used for syntax highlighting (types, operators, classes, variables, etc.)

-**Compatibility**

-- Base16 0.2 schemes are forwards compatible with Base17.
-  - _Every Base16 scheme is a valid Base17 scheme._

-To upgrade from Base16 just start using the newer Base17 features in your scheme and build with a Base17 aware builder.

-### The Default "Base" 16 Slots
+### The Default Slots

-The default slots and their default uses:
+The default slots and their intended use:

 - **base00** - Default Background
 - **base01** - Lighter Background (Used for status bars, line number and folding marks)